cknudsensmail-svg/membank/README.md

 Security:
-x-auth-token header grants access to the api account secretToken needed to verify outgoing transafers
+x-auth-token header grants access to the api account secretToken needed to verify outgoing transfers

 Postman collection added, see: